-- 1/2 cup buttermilk, milk or chicken broth (homemade is best) for a rough, stiff mash, 3/4 or so for a creamier mash
+- 1 cup buttermilk, milk or chicken broth (homemade is best) for a rough, stiff mash, or more for a creamier mash

 - salt and pepper as desired

-Bring water to a boil.
-Add salt and potatoes and cook at a low boil for 20 to 25 minutes, depending on the size of the potato.
-Cook them until easily pierced with a fork or knife.
+Add potatoes to a large pot along with salt and water to cover.
+Bring to a boil, turn down to a good, hard simmer and cook for 20 to 25 minutes until tender.
+Cook until easily pierced with a fork or knife.
 Drain and return potatoes to pot to keep warm.
-Mash by hand with potato masher to desired consistency.
-Add butter and buttermilk or broth and stir until combined.
+Mash by hand with a potato masher to desired consistency.
+Add the three teaspoons butter and milk, buttermilk or broth and stir until combined.
 Add salt and pepper if desired.
+Add the last teaspoon of butter to the top and garnish as desired.
 Keep covered to keep warm.